SuperOfficeDocs/superoffice-docs/docs/database/tables/searchcriteria.md

 ---
-uid: table-searchcriteria
+uid: table-SearchCriteria
-title: searchcriteria table
+title: SearchCriteria table
 description: Criteria storage for Selection and other Find mechanisms so.generated: true
 keywords:
   - "database"
   - "SearchCriteria"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# searchcriteria Table (201)
+# SearchCriteria Table (201)

 ## Fields